 Budget Restaurant Suggestions

-Some other budget restaurant suggestions serving traditional Portuguese food –
+Some other budget restaurant suggestions for serving traditional Portuguese food –

 As a highly globalized and multicultural city, a myriad of international cuisines can also be found easily in Lisbon.